Teething….fun times! With the right baby teething toys and gels it’s not that bad, not going to lie it still has some terrible nights.

 Best Teething Toys Quick Answer

 1. Teething Tubes – I was skeptical about baby teething tubes at first.
 I first heard about them from one of those Facebook ads, and then I kept seeing them.
 My mother in law even heard about them, so I decided to order one.
 I thought it was overpriced and going to be a waste of money BUT I was wrong.
 A week later I bought a second one.
-They are super easy to wash and my son loves it.
+They are super easy to wash and my son loves them.

 2. Pizza Teether – This is probably the cheapest baby teether I have and Atlas loves it, I got it for under $5.
 The crust is a textured plastic teether and the topping area is crinkly.
 Most babies love that crinkly sound, so this toy has both!

 3. Itzy Ritzy Silicone Teether – Itzy Ritzy makes several different silicone baby teethers, we have the cactus teether and Atlas loves it.
 It’s a great size, super easy to clean, and easy for babies to hold.
 I recently bought a second one because he loves them and they are super cute.

 4. Coffee Cup Teether – Another cheap baby teether for under $5 that our son loves is this Fisher-Price coffee cup teether.
 Lately, our son wants to grab whatever cup/can/bottle we are drinking out of, so we got him this teether and he loves it.

 5. Teething Mitt – We have this Itzy Ritzy teething mitt and Atlas often holds it and chews it rather than actually wearing it.
 It’s meant to be worn like a glove and they chew on it then.
 When I put it on him he just rips it off, however, he still loves it.